- Books, Literature, and Writing»

 Those of us that write to be appealing to the public, must create characters that will catch the eye.
 They must be bold and brash and make you want to learn more about them.

 I have never had a problem creating characters.
-In my murder mysteries my killer is sexy and beautiful and ropes them in to succumb to torture and death.
+In my murder mysteries my killer is sexy beautiful woman and ropes them in to succumb to torture and death.
 As you read through each chapter her life becomes real from my creative thoughts to your eyes.

 She is busy and as you read through the book you can imagine the whole scenes.